 Help & ResourcesHelp with collectionsNational Wills Index collectionsAbout BRS Probate CollectionMoreAbout British Record Society Probate Collection

-About the indexThis volume is an index to wills and administrations of the Consistory and Archdeaconry courts of the Diocese of Canterbury 1558-1577.
-Specifically:
+About the indexThis volume is an index to the Wills, Sentences and Probate Acts 1661-1670 registered in the Prerogative Court of Canterbury (PCC).

 Locating the original documentsWhere are the originals held?

-Alternatively you can visit The Kent History & Library Centre personally, details of opening hours etc can be found on their website.
+Alternatively you can visit The National Archives personally, details of opening hours etc can be found on their website.

 Additionally FamilySearch www.familysearch.org/#form=catalog has filmed the majority of these probate documents, a microfilm copy of which can be ordered and viewed via your local FamilySearch Family History Center. www.familysearch.org/eng/Library/FHC/frameset_fhc.asp

 What information from the document do I need to locate the original?